Mungunuu/burger/README.md

 ### Overview

-In this assignment, I createda burger logger with MySQL, Node, Express, Handlebars and homemade ORM.
+In this assignment, I created a burger logger with MySQL, Node, Express, Handlebars and homemade ORM.

 ### Instruction